-Regardless of which office within the Metropolitan Washington Airports Authority issued the solicitation, all protests shall be submitted to the Manager, Procurement and Contracts Department (see Appendix B for address) in accordance with this paragraph.
+Regardless of which office within the Airports Authority issued the solicitation, all protests shall be submitted to the Manager, Procurement and Contracts Department (see Appendix B for address) in accordance with Paragraph 7.1 and this paragraph.

-If a potential offeror believes it has grounds to protest any terms or conditions contained in or omitted from a solicitation issued by the Airports Authority or an amendment to that solicitation, the potential offeror must file its protest with the Manager, Procurement and Contracts Department.
-The protest must be received by the Manager Procurement and Contracts Department by the earlier of the following two dates: (1) fourteen (14) calendar days after the issuance date of the solicitation or the date of the solicitation amendment containing the terms or conditions that are the subject of the protest, or (2) the due date for bids or proposals.
+If a potential offeror believes it has grounds to protest any terms or conditions contained in or omitted from a solicitation issued by the Airports Authority or an amendment to a solicitation, the potential offeror must file its protest with the Manager, Procurement and Contracts Department.
+The protest must be received by the Manager, Procurement and Contracts Department, by the earlier of the following two dates: (1) the fourteenth (14th) day after the issuance date of the solicitation or date of the solicitation amendment containing the terms or conditions that are the subject of the protest, or (2) the due date set out in the solicitation for submission of bids or proposals.

 If an unsuccessful offeror on an Airports Authority solicitation believes it has grounds to protest the rejection of its bid or proposal, or the award of a contract (other than grounds relating to the terms or conditions contained in or omitted from a solicitation or solicitation amendment), that offeror must file its protest with the Manager, Procurement and Contracts Department.
-The protest must be received by the

-Manager, Procurement and Contracts Department, within seven (7) calendar days after the date of the Airports Authority's letter notifying the offeror that its bid or proposal was unsuccessful or not accepted.
+The protest must be received by the Manager, Procurement and Contracts Department, no later than the seventh (7th) day after the date of the Airports Authority's letter notifying the offeror that its bid or proposal was unsuccessful or not accepted.

-The Procurement and Contracts Department Manager will attempt to respond to a protest within seven (7) calendar days from receipt of the protest.
-If the Manager determines that additional time will be required to respond to the protest, the Manager, Procurement and Contracts Department will, within seven (7) calendar days, notify the protestor of the time period within which a response will be made.
+The Manager, Procurement and Contracts Department, will attempt to respond to a protest within seven (7) days from receipt of the protest.
+If the Manager determines additional time will be required to respond to the protest, the Manager will, within this seven day period, notify the protestor of the date by which a response will be made.